-The application will include a complete CV, a letter of motivation.
+The application will include a complete CV, a letter of motivation, and 2 of the candidate's publications.
 Letters of recommendation can be optionally included in a single PDF with the letter of motivation.
-The application for the thesis should be written in English and submitted through the CNRS website.
+The application should be written in English and submitted through the CNRS website.
 A first contact directly with Dr. Drisko is highly recommended (glenna.drisko@icmcb.cnrs.fr).